GoogleCloudPlatform/bq-pii-classifier/README.md

 * visualizing data profiles (i.e. tables, columns, PII types, metrics, etc) from the GCP console (UI).
 * Accessing GCP Cloud Support for the product (Auto-DLP only, not this custom solution).

+## Cost Control
+The main contributing components to cost in this solution are DLP Inspection Jobs and BigQuery Analytical Usage, where each component has its own cost control measures.

+<b>For DLP:</b>
+    You can set the number or percentage of rows to be randomly selected and inspected from each table as a function of the table size.
+This is done in the Terraform configuration as part of the deployment procedures.

+<b>For BigQuery:</b>
+    It's important to understand that the solution (more specifically, the Tagger service) will submit one query per target table in order to fetch its DLP findings, interpret it and apply policy tags to that table.
+This query runs against a common DLP detailed findings table that can grow large very quickly in runs that includes a large number of tables.
+This in turn translates to more bytes scanned that contribute to higher costs.

+In order to factor in this point, it's highly advised to do one or more of the following if you plan to scan a large number of tables:
+* Assign the solution host project to a BigQuery [Slot Reservation](https://cloud.google.com/bigquery/docs/reservations-intro) (Flat-Rate pricing)
+* Create BigQuery [Custom Cost Controls](https://cloud.google.com/bigquery/docs/custom-quotas) to avoid scanning (and paying) more than a daily Threshold

 ## Data Access Model Example

   Check out this [document](docs/common-iam-example.md) for an example on a data access